 People make mistakes.
+Managers and super

 - Managers and supervisors ensure teams identify critical tasks where we cannot afford a mistake and add safeguards. - Team members seek and welcome help, such as independent verification, to prevent mistakes when performing critical tasks.